-Level 1: Level 1 hierarchy includes financial instruments measured using quoted prices.
+Level 1: Level 1 hierarchy includes financial instruments measured using quoted prices

-Level 2: The fair value of financial instruments that are not traded in an active market is determined using valuation techniques which maximise the use of observable market data and rely as little as possible on entity-specific estimates.
-If all significant inputs required to fair value an instrument are observable, the instrument is included in level 2 ii) Valuation technique used to determine fair value
+Level 2: The fair value of financial instruments that are not traded in an active market is determined using valuation techniques which maximize the use of observable market data and rely as little as possible on entity-specific estimates.
+If all significant inputs required to fair value an instrument are observable, the instrument is included in level 2 ii) Valuation technique saed to determine fair value

-Level 3: If one or more of the significant inputs is not based on observable market data, the instrument is included in level 3.
+Level 3; If one or more of the significant inputs is not based on observable market data, the instrument is inchided in level 3

-There are no transfers between Level 1.
-Level 2 and Level 3 during the year ended 31 March 2020 and 31 March 2019.
+There are no transfers between Level 1, Level 2 and Level 3 during the year ended 31 March 2021 and 31 March 2020

-- 1. Fair value of trade receivables, each and each equivalents, bank balances other than each and each equivalents, current loads, other current financial assets, trade possibles, other current financial liabilities and borrowings approximate their carrying amount, largely due to the short-term nature of these instruments - 2.
-Interest rates on long term borrowings (including current maturities) and other non-current financial liabilities are equivalent to the market rate of interest.
-Accordingly, the carrying value of such borrowings approximates fair value. - 3.
-Fair value of fixed deposits pledged with various government authorities included in non-current other financial assets is equivalent to their carrying amount, as the interest rate on them is equivalent to market rate - 4 Fair value of all other non-current assets have not been disclosed as the change from carrying amount is inconsequential. - 5 The fair value of forward foreign exchange contracts is determined using forward exchange rates at the balance sheet date b.
-Financial risk management
+- 1 Fair value of trade receivables, each and cash equivalents, bank balances other than each and each equivalents, current forms, other current formerial assets, trade psyables, other current formerial assets. - 2.
+Interest rotes on long term borrowings (including current maturities) and other non current financial liabilities are equivalent to the market rote of interest.
+Accordingly, the carrying value of such borrowings approximates fair value - 3 Fair value of freed deposits pledged with various government authorities included in non-current other financial assets is equivalent to their entrying amount, as the interest rate on them is equivalent to market rate - 4.
+Fair value of all other non-current assets have not been disclosed as the change from carrying amount is inconsequential - 3 The fair value of forward foreign exchange contracts is determined using forward exchange rates at the balance sheet date.